+We recommend using two spray guns to carry out this part of the process.
 Always make sure that your spray equipment is clean and ready to use with the correct jet and air cap size.
-If you are painting a sparkle clear coat we recommend a separate gun to carry out this coating.

-The paint always needs to be mixed well before pouring.
-This can be done in a shaker or by hand with a mixing stick.
+The lacquer and paint always needs to be mixed well before pouring.
+This can be done in a shaker or stirred thoroughly using a mixing stick.

-The first part of the mixing process is to pour out the stirred or shaken paint into the appropriate container.
+The first part of the mixing process is to pour out the required amount of shaken/stirred lacquer into the appropriate container.

 Mixing in the hardener can be done by weight on a set of scales.
+The mix ratio for the lacquer is 4:1 (4 parts lacquer: 1 part hardener).

 This can also be done by volume in a measuring jug or in a container with a measuring stick.
 It is imperative that the correct amount of hardener is put in as this affects the drying time, the adhesion, the gloss level and the elasticity and longevity of the product.
-Please refer to the TDS sheet for the mixing ratio.

-When the paint is ready for spraying, pour it into your spray gun using an appropriate paint filter.
-Please note that the sparkle clear coat is not to be filtered if being used.
+When the paint is ready to be sprayed, pour it into your spray gun using an appropriate paint filter.
+Please note, if you are using the sparkle clear coat, please remove the filter.